 Commenting on studies and proposals published by the National Park Service is a direct and highly effective way to show support for protecting the C&O Canal National Historical Park.
 The most recent public comment period, concerning a feasibility study on a non-motorized boathouse zone for the Georgetown waterfront, closed on May 24, 2013.
 This website includes examples of comments made on the feasibility study.
 Examples of comments from earlier phases of the boathouse issue are on this website's EIS Process and Resources pages.

-Besides participating in NPS public comment periods, sending a letter is always an effective way to express your support for saving the C&O Canal National Historical Park from private development.
+Besides participating in NPS public comment periods, sending a letter is always a useful method of expressing your belief in saving the C&O Canal National Historical Park from private development.
 Addressees may include:

 Interior Department officials: